FuturisticGoo/maskpass/README.md

 It is currently recommended to enforce a version if you have plans to use it in a project, since backward incompatible changes may occur.

-If the installation returns an error, it may be worth trying to install the Python development packages.
+If the installation shows the following error: `Python.h: No such file or directory`, you need to install the Python development packages.
 ```bash
 sudo apt install python3-dev
 ```